microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - An integer or float, a numerical comparison is used.
 - An array, the number of elements is compared.
 - A string, the length of the string is compared.
+- A DateTime, the number of days from the current time is compared.

 The following parameters are accepted: